PrejdaTomas/03_ansys_fluent_iapws_generator/README.md

 Notes:
- - tested on Fluent 18
+ - tested on Ansys Fluent 14 and Ansys Fluent 18
- - latest version causes Fluent to Freeze - need to debug against the Fluent Material Database Files
+ - latest version causes Fluent to freeze - need to debug against the Fluent Material Database Files
  - Next plans:
-   1. unit selection
+   1. unit selection for pressure and temperature
    2. maybe an UDF with IAPWS itself for Fluent